 Important: Every recovery journey is unique.
 Always follow your surgeon’s specific instructions.

-Tips for a Smooth Recovery
+Tips for a Smooth and Healthy Recovery

 Here are some essential steps to ensure a healthy, safe recovery:

-1. Follow Post-Operative Instructions
+Follow Your Doctor’s Instructions

-2. Move Slowly but Regularly
+Move Slowly But Regularly

-4. Practice Pelvic Floor Exercises
+Do Pelvic Floor Relaxation Exercises

 Warning Signs to Watch For